secdio/DeepVirFinder_protocol/README.md

 6. (Optional) To facilitate further filtering of prediction results, we provide a post-processing script extract_virus.py.
-This script allows users to extract sequences identified as viral by DeepVirFinder based on user-defined score and *p*-value thresholds.
+This script allows users to extract sequences identified as viral by DeepVirFinder based on user-defined score and p-value thresholds.

-    To run the script, the user needs to provide the DeepVirFinder output file, the original metagenomic FASTA file, and the desired filtering thresholds for the score and *p*-value fields.
+    To run the script, the user needs to provide the DeepVirFinder output file, the original metagenomic FASTA file, and the desired filtering thresholds for the score and p-value fields.
 The script will then extract sequences that meet the specified criteria, such as a score ＞0.9 and a p-value ＜0.05, and generate a filtered FASTA file containing only those sequences predicted to be viral.